-Applicable percentage ownership is based on 26,756,235 shares of our Class A common stock outstanding and 309,238 shares of our Class B common stock outstanding as of the Record Date.
+Applicable percentage ownership is based on 44,261,109 shares of our Class A common stock outstanding as of the Record Date.

-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that will be exercisable as of May 28, 2022.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that will be exercisable as of May 16, 2023.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.